Visa policy of Laos: Visa on arrival / Electronic visa (e-Visa)

-The duration of stay of a visa obtained upon arrival in Laos is 30 days, and can be extended twice, for a maximum stay of 90 days.
+The duration of stay of a visa obtained upon arrival in Laos is 30 days, and can be extended for up to 180 days.
 Visa extensions are handled by the province immigration office inside Laos for a fee.

 The Laos e-Visa service was launched in July 2019.
-It is valid for 60 days from the date of issuance and its holders may stay for up to 30 days in Laos.
+It is valid for 180 days from the date of issuance and its holders may stay for up to 30 days in Laos.

-Travellers eligible for a visa on arrival or an e-Visa can enter Laos through one of the following ports of entry:
+Travellers eligible for a visa on arrival or an e-Visa can enter Laos through one of the following ports of entry: Visa requirements and the availability of visa on arrival or e-Visa may change at individual land border crossings.
+For recent updates on these requirements, see the Laos visa guide by Laos Bus Tickets.